Increase your energy levels throughout the day with these caffeine alternatives. You’ll think twice next time you reach for another cup of Joe again!

 There’s a good reason why Popeye loves his spinach.
 This leafy green is chockfull of nutrients.

 It is an excellent source of iron, which is necessary for creating hemoglobin.
-Hemoglobin helps red blood cells deliver oxygen.
+Hemoglobin helps red blood cells deliver oxygen, a vital process that contributes to your alertness

-As one of the caffeine alternatives, it has 24 mg of magnesium.
+Spinach has 24 mg of magnesium, making it a good caffeine alternative.
 This mineral can help refuel your body by activating adenosine triphosphate (ATP), an essential component for energy production.

 If you don’t like bananas, spinach is a good substitute.
 It contains about 167 mg of potassium.